bk138/gromit-mpx/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 <!-- If applicable, add screenshots to help explain your problem. -->

-**Desktop (please complete the following information):**
+**Environment (please complete the following information):**
+ - Gromit-MPX version:
  - OS and version:
- - Xorg version used:
+ - Desktop Environment and version:
- - Wayland version used:
+ - X11 or Wayland session:

 **Additional context**